Amagi Station: History

 Japanese Government Railways (JGR) opened the station on 28 April 1939 as the eastern terminus of its Amagi Line from Kiyama.
 On 1 April 1986, control of the station was handed over to the Amagi Railway.

 Nishitetsu Amagi Station

-Layout
+Lines

+The Nishitetstu Amagi Station is the terminus of the Nishitetsu Amagi Line and is 17.9 kilometers from the opposing terminus of the line at Miyanojin.

+Station layout

-The station consists of an island platform serving two tracks at grade.
+The station consists of one island platform at grade, connected to the station building by a level crossing.

-Adjacent stations

 History

-The West Nippon Railroad opened the Nishitetsu Amagi station on 8 December 1921.
+The station opened on 8 December 1921 as a station on the Mitsui Electric Tramway.
+The company merged with the Kyushu Railway in 1924, which in turn merged with the Kyushu Electric Tramway on 19 September 1942.
+The company changed its name to Nishi-Nippon Railway three days later, on 22 September 1942.

 Passenger statistics

-In fiscal 2011, the station was used by an average of 1,449 passengers daily.
+In fiscal 2022, the station was used by 1163 passengers daily.